secretstartups/handbook/people-group/learning-and-development/elevate/index.html.md

 ## Making up missed sessions

 Attendance to all Elevate live sessions is required to earn the certification.
 We understand that making time for all live sessions can be difficult.
-We have 2 options for making up sessions you've missed:
+We have options for making up sessions you've missed:

 **Option 1: Attend Another Session**

 There are **5 Live Learning** and **10 Group Coaching** sessions for each module.
 If you cannot attend your scheduled sessions, Option 1 is to attend another scheduled session.
+Additonal Group Coaching makeups will be scheduled after each module to accommodate anyone who has missed a session.

 Note: You will be initially be invited to 4 Live Learning & 1 Group Coaching session - invites will be shared to the other makeup sessions based on your availability.

 **Option 2: Buddy Makeup**

-If none of the 5 Live Learning or 10 Group Coaching session will work, you may use Option 2: Buddy Makeup.
+If none of the 5 Live Learning sessions will work, you may use Option 2: Buddy Makeup.
 Note that this can only be used a total of **one time** per participant.

 Buddy Makeups require the following: